 Photographer: Darius Metzler | Country: Germany

-Against a stunning sunset, my sister strides confidently towards the ocean, her surfboard in hand.
-The breaking waves and the glistening water reflect her unwavering spirit.
+Against a stunning sunset, my sister strides confidently toward the ocean, her surfboard in hand.
+The breaking waves and glistening water reflect her unwavering spirit.
 In this serene yet powerful scene, she defies stereotypes (OVERPOWER) by embracing her passion for surfing, a realm often dominated by men.

-In the upcoming minutes, she will navigate the formidable waves, she will surmount obstacles (OVERTAKE) with determination and skill, embodying resilience.
-Every ride she takes shows her courage and tenacity, breaking through barriers (OVERCOME) and proving that no challenge is too great.
-This moment captures her start of a perfect surf session — an inspiration to all who dare to dream of breaking waves and breaking barriers.
+In the upcoming moments, she will navigate the formidable waves, she will surmount obstacles (OVERTAKE) with determination and skill, embodying resilience.
+Every ride she takes showcases her courage and tenacity, breaking through barriers (OVERCOME) and proving that no challenge is too great.
+This moment captures the start of a perfect surf session — an inspiration to all who dare to dream of breaking waves and barriers.

 EMPOWERED WOMAN, EMPOWER WOMAN